checkly/docs.checklyhq.com/site/content/guides/monitoring-as-code-cli.md

 avatar: 'images/avatars/hannes-lenke.png'
 ---

-## Learn from Infrastructure-as-Code and End-to-End Testing
+## Inspired by Infrastructure-as-Code and E2E-Testing

 Historically, IT infrastructure has been provisioned manually, both on premise and in the cloud.
 This presented several challenges, including fragmented workflows, lack of transparency and scalability issues.
 In response to these problems, the last few years have seen a shift to the Infrastructure-as-Code (IaC) paradigm, in which large-scale systems are declared in configuration files as code.